Skip to content

 • Phone or Emergency Satellite Device: Most areas around Canmore get cell reception and telling someone where you’re running and some sort of ETA for return times can make sure someone is looking for you if something goes wrong.
 In the backcountry, carrying an emergency satellite messenger like an InReach is recommended.

-• Respecting the trails: the trails run through sensitive ecological areas.
-Please stay on the marked trails and respect trail closures.
-Practice and educate yourself on "Leave no trace" ethics.
+• Respecting the trails: The trails pass through delicate ecological areas.
+It is crucial to stay on the designated trails and adhere to any trail closures.
+Familiarize yourself with and follow the principles of "Leave no trace" ethics, promoting responsible outdoor practices that minimize environmental impact.

 See you on the trails!